epsilon537/boxlambda/README.md

 ## Status (April 2025)

 - **Infrastructure** (build system, etc.): Complete.
 - **Gateware**: Complete as pictured in the Block Diagram.
-Meeting requirements but IRQ Latency yet to be analyzed.
+Meeting requirements, but IRQ Latency yet to be analyzed.
 - **Software**: Early stage development.

 ## GitHub